 Out of the desire of creating new work that would perhaps reflect what now has become his main research area, he founded Pelú Theatre.
 Pelú is a company mainly interested in finding ways of telling urban stories, particularly through a Latino lens, in more physically engaging ways.
 Mixing pre-conceived notions such as Commedia and Melodramas, Circus and Theatre, Clowns and Death... the company blends, twists and flips up to deeper social subjects.

 Cruz is the 2014 Arts and Science Council McColl Award-winner with which he developed a community-powered contemporary circus company/show, the Nouveau Sud project, from and about the city of Charlotte and the evolving concept of what is often referred to as the New South.
 The Nouveau Sud project had its debut production in April 2016, and it has been an ongoing initiative, with shows in 2017 and 2018.
+In 2019, Nouveau Sud received a $25,000 Celebrate Charlotte Arts grant from the Knight Foundation and in 2020 received the prestigious Creation and Touring Grant from the New England Foundation for the Arts (NEFA).

 Professor Cruz also led an initiative for community engagement through the arts with the development and deployment of MAX (Mobile Arts and community eXperience), a traveling stage suited for outdoor performances and workshops that can range from the minimal to the spectacular.